 - Charcoal – if not using wood

 - Serving ladle

-Toss all ingredients except green chilies into your dutch oven.
+- Toss all ingredients except green chiles into your dutch oven.

-When beans are almost ready, add green chilies.
+- When beans are almost ready, add green chiles.